- Why should I coParent?

 - How much does coParenter cost?

-It is $12.99 a month or $119.99 a year.
-Both of these include 20 free credits per month (if you buy annually you get all 240 credits up front) which you can use on professional services in the app such as our GetHelp on-demand coaching and mediation(10 credits).
-We also want to give you an opportunity to try it before you buy so we are offering a free month trial.
+coParenter costs either $12.99 a month or $119.99 a year.
+Both of these include unlimited access to our coParenter Professionals via GetHelp for on-demand coaching, help resolving a dispute between you and your coParent, and even assistance drafting a Parenting Time Schedule.
+We also want to give you an opportunity to try it before you buy so we are offering a free 30-day trial (this only includes 2 GetHelp sessions).
 More info on the pricing plans can be found here.

 However, at the end of day coParenter saves you and your coParenter money by helping you resolve conflict with an on-demand cP Pro, instead of hiring attorneys and taking those issues to court.
 The average attorney costs $250 an hour and the average divorce costs $30,000.